COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Whale Shark Tour Mexico

-I know what you’re thinking.
-Sharks?
+I know what you’re thinking— sharks?
 Really?
 But hear me out.
 This is not an extreme sport just for loco daredevils with nine lives.
 People of all ages have surreal encounters with these mellow sea giants every year.
-In fact, my three kiddos (aged 10, 8 and 7 at the time) still vote it as one of their most memorable trips since we’ve lived in Mexico.
+In fact, my three kiddos (aged 10, 8 and 7 at the time) still vote it as one of their most memorable day trips since living in Mexico.

-During the summer months, the whale sharks make a pit stop on their migration route just off the islands of Isla Mujeres and Holbox in the Yucatan Peninsula.
-Fortunately for us, the intimidatingly massive fish prefer the taste of plankton over humans.
-They come to the area where their food source is plentiful and don’t seem to mind that people tag along for a magical experience.
+During the summer months, the whale sharks take a pause on their migration route.
+Chilling here for 3 and a half months, they spend their time near the islands of Isla Mujeres and Holbox.
+Luckily, the intimidatingly massive fish prefer the taste of plankton over humans.
+They come to the area where their food source is plentiful.
+For the most part, they don’t seem to mind that people tag along for a surreal underwater experience.

 Note: This excursion can easily be done in one full day from Playa del Carmen.
 Tours are offered from the end of May to the beginning of September.